Accessibility Zeebrugge

 Cruise terminal Antwerp

 More and more cruise ships and tourists are visiting Antwerp.
-The cruise ships dock in the city centre, 200 meters from the cathedral.
+The cruise ships dock in the city center 200 meters from the cathedral, at Het Steen.
+This historic castle, with a history of more than 800 years, now serves as the official visitor center of the city of Antwerp.

 The cruise terminal at Steenplein is a five-minute walk from the historic city centre, the main shopping streets and a wide range of cafes and restaurants.
 From the raised promenade, you have an excellent view of the docked ships, and watching a ship set sail is a great experience.